Arctotherium: Size

-Distribution and habitat
+Distribution

-Almost all Arctotherium species appear to be largely restricted to the Southern Cone, particularly Argentina, with the richest records being in the Buenos Aires Province.
-The exceptions are the Tarija formation in southern Bolivia where three species have been recovered, a possible record of A. vetustum in Brazil, unassigned Arctotherium sp. postcranial remains from Rio Grande do Sul, a Blancan-age unassigned Arctotherium tooth from El Salvador, and A. wingei, which almost exclusively inhabited a more northern range.
+Early & Middle Pleistocene

+The earliest records of Arctotherium come from the Plio-Pleistocene boundary of Venezuela (Arctotherium sp. & Arctotherium c.f. wingei), and the Early Pleistocene of El Salvador (Arctotherium sp.).
+However, Arctotherium only reappears as Arctotherium angustidens from the Early & Middle Pleistocene of Argentina and Tolomosa Formation in southern Bolivia.
+In the end of the Ensenadan age, corresponding to the late Middle Pleistocene (400 kya), A. angustidens disappears, whereas all other species of Arctotherium emerge in the fossil record.
+Remains are concentrated in the Southern Cone of South America, with the exception of A. wingei, which inhabited a more northern range.

+Late Pleistocene

-By the Late Pleistocene, A. tarijense held domain over the open and semi-arid Pampas and Patagonian habitats east of the Andes, inhabiting Argentina, Patagonian Chile, southern Bolivia, and Uruguay, although A. bonariense may have also been contemporary in Late Pleistocene Uruguay.
+By the Late Pleistocene, A. tarijense held domain over the open and semi-arid Pampas and Patagonian habitats of southern South America, inhabiting Argentina, Patagonian Chile, southern Bolivia, and Uruguay, although A. bonariense may have also been contemporary in Late Pleistocene Uruguay.
 A. tarijense has been described as having a very low density of fossil material in Patagonia.
+A unassigned Arctotherium sp. has also been recorded from southernmost Brazil.

-On the other hand, A. wingei spanned across the northern, more mixed/forested and tropical parts of the continent, throughout the tropical savanna forests of Brazil to Bolivia, Venezuela, and into North America (Belize and Mexico, Yucatán Peninsula).
-A possible A. wingei specimen has also been found in northwest Argentina.
+On the other hand, A. wingei spanned across the northern, tropical parts of the continent, throughout the tropical savanna forests of Brazil to Bolivia, Venezuela, and into North America (the Yucatán Peninsula of Belize and Mexico).
+A possible A. wingei specimen has also been found in northwest Argentina, with a possible record of A. vetustum from central Brazil.